 Chop the shrimp coarsely (you want big pieces) and flake the crabmeat into pieces about the same size as the shrimp.

 Add just enough mayo to moisten.
-Adjust the salt and pepper to taste.
+Adjust the salt to taste.

 Chill the salad for an hour or more to allow the flavors to combine and develop before serving.

 Your crab and shrimp salad can be served in many different ways.
 As an appetizer, serve it on a bed of greens with crackers or a baguette.